fabianfassnacht/QGIS_Tutorial6/Tutorial_6_Selections.md

 So let us first create a subset of all “secondary” roads.
 To do this, we

 **will perform a selection based on the fclass column using the tool “Select features using an expression” (marked with “1” in Figure 13).
 After clicking on the tool a new dialogue will appear which looks similar to the “Field calculator” we already got to know in Tutorial 5 (see Figure 14).
 With this tool, we can automatically select all features of the vector file that match a user–defined rule.
 In the given case we will set this rule to “fclass” = ’secondary’ as shown in 14.
 To enter this rule, we first open the menu called “Fields and Values” marked with “1” in Figure 14.
 Then we perform a double–click on the entry “fclass” as this is the column of the attribute table which we want to use to perform our selection.
 Now, “fclass” will appear in the “Expression” field on the left marked with “4”.
 To illustrate all unique entries of this column of the attribute table, we click the “all unique” button marked with “2”.
+If the "All UNique" button is not shwoing, you might have to additionally press "Show Values"-button first.
 Now all different classes listed in the ”fclass” column will appear.
 Next, we click the “=” sign marked with “3” and then we double–click the entry ’secondary’ marked with “5”.
-We then press “select” to query all entries of the attribute table and select all entries where our rule matches.**
+We then press “Select Features” to query all entries of the attribute table and select all entries where our rule matches.**

 ![Figure 14: The select features by expression tool.](Fig14_Tut6.png)

 As we can see from the results, there is only a single entry in the column “fclass” that belongs to the class “secondary”.
 This single spatial feature is a roundabout close to lower left border of the buffer zone (see Figure 15).
+It might be hidden below the outline of the buffer polygon.
+You can for sure find it, if

+**perform a right-click on the layer with the selected feature and use the "Zoom to Selection" option to zoom the current view to the selected polygon**

 As this is a rather small subset, we will try to additionally select all entries of the fclass column that belong to the class “tertiary” which is the next smaller category of roads.
 To do this,

 **we re–open the attribute table and the “Select features using an expression”.
 This time we will set the rule to “fclass” = ’secondary’ OR “fclass” = ’tertiary’ (see Figure 16).
 Then we press “select” and close the tool and the attribute table.
 The “OR” can either be directly typed into the ”Expression” field or it can be found from the menu “Operators”.**